Skip to content

 Steamfitter gives content developers the ability to create scenarios consisting of a series of scheduled tasks, manual tasks, and injects which run against virtual machines during an event.
 These scenarios enable the content developer to automate assessments and configurations.

-In the Steamfitter UI, there are four major functional sections:
+In the Steamfitter UI, four major functional sections help you manage content:

-• Scenario Templates: Used to organize tasks into groups that that can be reused on demand.
+• Scenario Templates: Organize tasks into groups that you can reuse on demand.

-• Scenarios: Displays all planned, running, and completed scenarios.
+• Scenarios: Display all planned, running, and completed scenarios.

-• Tasks: User tasks used to create and execute ad-hoc tasks.
+• Tasks: Let users create and execute ad-hoc tasks.

-• History: Displays the results of all tasks executed by all users.
+• History: Shows the results of all tasks executed by all users.

 Steamfitter Permissions

-In order to use Steamfitter, a user must be given Content Developer permissions by a Steamfitter System Admin.
-Any user who visits the Steamfitter URL is automatically added to the user list with no permissions.
-Only a Steamfitter System Admin can grant another user elevated permissions.
+When a user visits the Steamfitter URL, Steamfitter automatically adds them to the user list with no permissions.
+Only a Steamfitter Superadmin can grant another user elevated permissions.

-2. Check the ContentDeveloper box next to the name of the user.
+2. Check the boxes for RangetechAdmin, ContentDeveloper, or ReadOnly next to the name of the user, depending on the required access.

-Content Developer and System Administrator within Steamfitter only apply to the Steamfitter application - not to any other application in the Crucible framework.
+Steamfitter roles only apply to the Steamfitter application—they do not grant permissions in any other Crucible application.

 StackStorm Integration

-Behind the scenes Steamfitter uses StackStorm (stackstorm.com) to execute these tasks.
-StackStorm is an open source application that can connect applications, services, and workflows.
-Steamfitter uses StackStorm to send commands to the guest VMs using the StackStorm vSphere Action Pack, so that none of the communication for the tasks run by StackStorm occurs over the network.
+Behind the scenes, Steamfitter uses StackStorm to execute these tasks.
+StackStorm is an open-source application that connects applications, services, and workflows.
+Steamfitter uses StackStorm to send commands to guest VMs via the vSphere Action Pack.
+This ensures that no communication for the tasks run by StackStorm occurs over the network.

 Administrator Guide